1. (noun) A person who possesses no magical skills or abilities (originated from the 'Harry Potter' novels).

 1. "The Dursleys were what the wizards called Muggles (not a drop of magical blood in their veins)" (extract from 'Harry Potter And The Chamber Of Secrets', by J.K.
 Rowling).

 2. (Said to employee at drive-through:) 'I'll have a Big Mac, fries, a Coke... (whispers:) and a dime bag of muggle(s)'.

 3. 'Quick, five minutes before Math starts, let's muggle up!'

-The word is used multiple times in the Harry Potter series.
+Ordinary non-magic folk in the Harry Potter series.

 Mr. and Mrs. Dursley are muggles

 Louis Armstrong once smoked muggles with his band right here backstage, right after a concert

 someone who is not a wizard or witch, or is not of magical descent